 Mental Health Recovery

-• Go for a picnic in the park or at the beach
+• Going for a picnic in the park or at the beach

-• Try an activity like yoga which is great for your body and relaxing for your mind.
+• Trying an activity like yoga which is great for your body and relaxing for your mind.

 Do Something With Someone

-• Join a group in your community, such as a recovery or support group, sports club, arts society or hobby group
+• Joining a community group, such as a recovery or support group, arts society or hobby group

-• Make an effort to meet up with family or friends for outings, or nights in together
+• Meeting up with family or friends for an outing or a night in together

 Do Something Meaningful

 Making a ‘commitment’ to activities and achieving your goals builds self-esteem, confidence